Flora-Segale27/Student/_posts/Foundation/B-tools_and_equipment/2025-11-21-tools_journey.md

 ## 11/12/25 - The First Day!

-**This was the day that I first used my GitHub ID and logged in to opencs to see my commit screen and dashboard.**
+*This was the day that I first used my GitHub ID and logged in to opencs to see my commit screen and dashboard.*

+I learned how to use my account to log into GitHub and start looking up everything about commits and the other parts of GitHub, among other things.